Treasure Planet

 The total runtime of Treasure Planet is 96 minutes (1h 36m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 7.6/10, and global collection metrics, Treasure Planet stands as a successful venture for the creators.
-It remains an essential piece of the 2002 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 7.6/10, and global performance metrics, Treasure Planet is classified as a SUPER HIT.
+It remains an essential part of the 2002 cinematic calendar.

 Frequently Asked Questions